ibm-watson-iot/iot-java/docs/java_cli_for_managedgateway.rst

 * Gateway-ID - The ID of your gateway device.
 * Authentication-Method - Method of authentication (The only value currently supported is "token").
 * Authentication-Token - API key token
+* clean-session - true or false (required only if you want to connect the Gateway in durable subscription.
+By default the clean-session is set to true).

+**Note:** One must set clean-session to false to connect the Gateway in durable subscription.
+Refer to `Subscription Buffers and Clean Session <https://docs.internetofthings.ibmcloud.com/reference/mqtt/index.html#/subscription-buffers-and-clean-session#subscription-buffers-and-clean-session>`__ for more information about the clean session.

 All these properties are required to interact with the IBM Watson Internet of Things Platform.